CLI Reference

 --strict |

-off | Fail on critical data issues instead of writing a diagnostics-only report. |
+off | Fail on data quality issues instead of writing diagnostics only. |

 | File | Description |